inria-emeraude/jimlac25/web/docs/register.md

 | Lunches Option | 40 € |
 | Banquet Option | 30 € |

-The Lunches Option gives you access to lunches during the 3 days of the conference.
-There are unfortunately very few "open" food options on campus which is why we provide this option.
-If you can't afford it, you should of course feel free to bring your own food.
+The lunch option gives access to three meals at the campus cafeteria (with a vegetarian option) during the JIMs.
+Please note that there are few dining options open to the public on campus, which is quite large.
+We therefore recommend choosing the lunch option :).

-The Banquet Option gives you access to the banquet concert (happening in conjunction with JIM-25) which will take place in the evening of June 25.
-The theme of this event is "BBQ Auvergnat Electro" (Auvergnat = lots of melted cheese).
+The banquet option gives access to the banquet concert (organized jointly with LAC-25), which will take place on the evening of June 25 and will feature the theme “Electro Auvergnat BBQ” (Auvergnat = lots of melted cheese).
 You can attend the concert of this event for free, but you won't have access to the bar and to the food.
+For vegetarian or vegan meal options, a form will be sent after registration to specify your preferences.